Sepkitt/DEVnIT/README.md

     Documentation solution for frontend developers.

+> Note: `access Lost to the original github account [Sepstacks](https://https://github.com/SepStacks)`.
+This will be the new repo going forward

 ## Motivation

 While I was working on my documentation site in 2019 I realised that documenting components are very time consuming and not all of my collegues would be able to